arcs-njit-edu/docs/docs/index.md

     !!! njit inline "HPC Trainings and Webinars"

-        Check the latest webinar sessions about HPC at [HPC Training](Services/training.md).
+        Make sure to stay up-to-date with the latest webinar sessions on HPC by visiting the [HPC Training](Services/training.md).
 </div>

 <div class="grid cards" markdown>